 PennDOT Reduces Speed Limits on Several Area Roadways

-Pittsburgh, PA – Due to the severity of the winter storm, PennDOT is temporarily reducing the speed limit on several roadways in the region.
+Due to the severity of the winter storm, PennDOT is temporarily reducing the speed limit on several roadways in District 12.

 Although PennDOT crews have been treating roadways, the department’s primary goal is to keep roads passable, not completely free of ice and snow.
 PennDOT will continue to treat roadways throughout the storm until precipitation stops and roads are clear.